SimonOuellette35/ARC_gym/README.md

 pip install -e .
 ```

-The quickest way to get started is to start from _example.py_, and modifying it according to your specifications.
+The quickest way to get started is to start from _example.py_, and to modify it according to your specifications.
 Read the following sections to better understand how to customize the script.

 ###### Architecture and components